albirrkarim/react-speech-highlight-demo/MAKE_BACKEND.md

 ### Example Implementation

-If you are using different backend, please look by yourself how to implement it. the important is the same respond (like [this](#example-response-that-this-package-want)) so the `react-speech-highlight` package can understand.

-Actually you can customize the logic, like add [authentication header](API.md#set-custom-constant-value-for-this-package).
+If you are using different backend, please look by yourself how to implement it. the important is the same respond (like [this](#example-response-that-this-package-want)) so the `react-speech-highlight` package can understand Actually you can customize the logic, like add [authentication header](API.md#set-custom-constant-value-for-this-package).

 <details>
   <summary>Show example using Laravel as Backend</summary>